Advanced Plant Breeding and Genetic Resources

 - DNA markers and their use in plant breeding.

 - Case studies on e.g. disease resistance or product quality and how these characteristics can be genetically altered and improved.
-Case studies to be reported in writing and orally.
+Case studies are reported in writing and orally.

 - Excursions to institutes or companies involved in plant breeding.